kbrown01/random_pokemon/README.md

 The remaining stuff is the GUI.
 We have sensors with lots of data we can use.

-NOTE: In this example code you will see that I have all the images stored locally on my Home Assistant server and I am not grabbing them from the web.
+**NOTE: In this example code you will see that I have all the images stored locally on my Home Assistant server and I am not grabbing them from the web.
-YOu can choose to do as you wish but in theory, one Pokemon could have 1 main image and 8 sprites with images that never change.
+You can choose to do as you wish but in theory, one Pokemon could have 1 main image and 8 sprites with images that never change.
-I chose to download and I am not posting them here, but I can provide to anyone requested them.
+I chose to download and I am not posting them here, but I can provide to anyone requested them.**

 ```
 type: vertical-stack